 Grapefruit: The oil of Honoring the Body, addresses anxiety over appearance and addiction to food or dieting.
 I was struggling to maintain a 90lb weight loss and still trying to get used to my new body, I definitely needed this one!

 Ouch, sometimes it is hard to face our weak side and admit that we feel some of these things.
 But I was also super excited to find a resource that would help me heal.
 Typically, when you are dealing with an emotional issue, the first thought is to use the oils aromatically, but I tried a few different application methods.
-I found that for me, taking the oils internally (which I would not recommend for any oils other than dōTERRA) was the most effective.
+I found that for me, taking the oils internally (which I would not recommend for any oils that do not have a nutrition label on the bottle) was the most effective.
 After a few weeks of use, and remember that I didn’t have the other book and didn’t really know what to do other than take the oils regularly, I stated feeling amazing!
 My poor boyfriend didn’t even know how to deal with me, because he had gotten used to always expecting a fight, but now I was just sprigging things off and moving on, a huge improvement!

 Unfortunately, I did the equivalent of stopping my antibiotics after I started to feel better instead of finishing the bottle, and some of the emotions started to return.
 So I started taking them again, and sure enough, the feelings started to abate again.
 If the feelings return again, I will use the oils in conjunction with Living Healthily and Happily Ever after book and work though my emotional blocks for good.
 My point being that the oils are so powerful, that even not knowing what I was really doing and stopping them before I was ready, I STILL saw amazing results.
 The benefits would have been even better if I had been using them in conjunction with some form of therapy.